WeatherHurricane

 and last updated

-Seven businesses in our coverage area helped raise money for victims of Hurricane Milton and the deadly tornado outbreak.
+Seven businesses in the WPTV viewing area helped raise money Tuesday for victims of Hurricane Milton and the deadly tornado outbreak.

-Many of the business owners and managers say they were moved after last week’s catastrophic damage and wanted to help.
+Many of the business owners and managers said they were moved after last week's catastrophic damage and wanted to help.

-WATCH: WPTV Chief Meteorologist Steve Weagle and First Alert Meteorologst Chris Sowers talk to those devastated by tornado damage in Stuart's Manatee Creek
+WATCH BELOW: WPTV First Chief Meteorologist Steve Weagle and First Alert Meteorologist Chris Sowers talk to those devastated by tornado damage in Stuart's Manatee Creek

 Steve Weagle and Chris Sowers talk victims of tornado damage

-“It’s crucial that we all do our part to help these individuals that were so drastically affected,” stated Darryl Goldstein, co-owner of Square Peg Pizzeria in Delray Beach.
+"It's crucial that we all do our part to help these individuals that were so drastically affected," Darryl Goldstein, co-owner of Square Peg Pizzeria in Delray Beach, said.

 Wellington residents heard about the fundraiser at Jojo's Raw Bar and Grill — and immediately gathered their loved ones.